Approximate MRAM: High-performance and Power-efficient Computing with MRAM Chips for Error-tolerant Applications: Experimental Setup, Results, Analysis

-We observe that the maximum erroneous addresses (bits) range from different memory chips are only $[5.33\%,~26.41\%] ~ ([3.89\%,~22.06\%])$ after performing characterization at $t_W = 5 ns$.
-This indicates that $\sim 78\%$) of the addresses (bits) are entirely accurate, resulting in negligible or no loss in output quality.
-As the percentage of erroneous addresses is fairly small ($\sim 1.65\times$ ($\sim 0.36\times$ ($\sim 8mT$ external M-Field by applying a constant rare earth magnetic source generated from a set of permanent magnets in six different orientations of 3D coordinates.
-However, no significant change is observed in the total number of erroneous cells with ($\sim 0.26\times$ ($\sim 66\%$ (hence, power-saving of $\sim$$88\%$) with virtually no loss in output quality for error-resilient applications.} \item {The cell characterization is performed once in a lifetime before deploying the MRAM in the computing system.
-However, the judicial selection is required for the training data and frequency to perform characterization.} \item {The output quality degradation occurs when approximate application data are placed at addresses containing both erroneous and error-free (without address selection) due to the bit errors present in erroneous addresses in the case when the entire memory initialized with all 1's before writing.
-However, with the proposed address selection strategy, we can achieve almost $100\%$ of output quality.} \item {Contrarily, the same applications retain almost $100\%$ of quality even when put into addresses containing both erroneous and error-free in the case when the entire memory initialized with all 0's before writing.} \item {Commercial-grade MRAM is more vulnerable to reduced $t_W$ than industrial-grade MRAM due to internal MRAM architecture.} \item {Errors that occurred at lower temperatures are a subset of the errors at high temperatures.} \end{enumerate}
+Overall, we draw the following main conclusions from the results. \begin{enumerate} [leftmargin=*, topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item {The cell characterization is performed once in a lifetime before deploying the MRAM in the computing system.
+However, the appropriate selection is required for the training data and frequency to perform characterization.} \item {The output quality degradation occurs when approximate application data are placed at addresses containing both erroneous and error-free (without address selection).
+However, this is the worst possible scenario when the entire memory is initialized with all 1's before writing.
+However, with the proposed address selection strategy, we can achieve almost $100\%$ of output quality.} \item {Contrarily, the same applications retain almost $100\%$ of quality even when put into addresses containing both erroneous and error-free in the case when the entire memory initialized with all 0's before writing.} \item {Commercial-grade MRAM is more vulnerable to reduced $t_W$ than industrial-grade MRAM } \item {Errors that occurred at lower temperatures are a subset of the errors at high temperatures.} \item {Our simulation result shows that our proposed framework will also be applicable for STT-MRAM.
+The simulation also shows that the reduced \textit{write pulse width} ($t_W$) can also save on average ${\sim}47.5\%$ of write energy (considering $99.99\%$ write accuracy with nominal $t_{W}$) with virtually no loss in output quality for error-resilient applications.} \end{enumerate}